 For those readers who want to jump to the next point because the very sound of being 100% present with their feelings sounds too difficult, remember that being present allows the emotion to pass whereas, in distraction, you may just be holding on and extending the feeling.
 Moreover, in a recent study, researchers found that being present with what is happening, no matter how unpleasant that experience, is always more pleasant than not being present.
 These findings suggest that we are actually happier if we do not distract ourselves from the present, irrespective of how much we dislike it.

 Cultivate Inner & Outer Connection

 Research shows that we reap the psychological well-being and physical health benefits of social connection not from the number of friends we have, but from our internal and subjective sense of connection towards others.
 In other words, we could have only 1 friend, or no friends at all, but if we feel connected from the inside, then we reap all the benefits thereof.
-This research finding is empowering because whatever starts from within is also within our power to calculate.
+This research finding is empowering because whatever starts from within is within our hands.

 4. Take Care of Your Body

 As part of our distracted lifestyle, we often don’t listen to our body.
 We eat the wrong foods, drink, stay up too late and forget to exercise or over-exercise.
 We also carry around the false notion that our body’s well-being is independent from that of our mind.
 This is not the case.
 As anyone who has started a healthy diet or exercise regimen knows, when we start to take care of our body, we naturally feel better and, with a positive state of mind, our whole outlook on life changes.
 As a friend of mine who was going through a divorce once told me “if my mind is ok, then everything is ok.”
 One of the best ways to take care of our minds is to take good care of our bodies.